 I came to the Illawarra to study at Wollongong University in 1990 and have lived here ever since.
 I live in Port Kembla and deeply love the suburb and the community.
 I think Wollongong is one of the best places on the planet.

 I have lived in five countries in the Americas, Europe and Asia.
-I have lived in big cities, rural country towns and the suburbs, and have friends from many backgrounds.
+I have lived in big cities, rural country towns and the suburbs, and experienced many cultures.
 I welcome diversity.

-We need a healthy and thriving city that supports all and gives our children a good future.
+We need a healthy and thriving city that supports everyone and gives our children a good future.

 I would like to see small businesses flourish.
 I am also particularly interested in helping the vulnerable members of our community so that they feel supported and worthy.

 I grew up in Shellharbour, attended Smith’s Hill High and moved to Port Kembla in 2009 after some time in Wollongong.